ezsystems/commerce-documentation/docs/getting_started/install_ez_commerce.md

 - `DATABASE_PORT`
 - `DATABASE_PLATFORM` —  prefix for distinguishing the database you are connecting to (e.g. `mysql` or `pgsql`)
 - `DATABASE_DRIVER` — driver used by Doctrine to connect to the database (e.g. `pdo_mysql` or `pdo_pgsql`)
+- `DATABASE_VERSION` - set to your version if it is different than the default

 !!! note "JMS payment secret"